Cost of common dental procedures

 • Check dental schools.
 Many dental schools offer reduced-cost dental treatment.
 It gives dental students a chance to gain valuable experience under the close supervision of licensed dentists.

 • For children, check out CHIP (Children’s Health Insurance Program).
-CHIP benefits often include dental services for children, although benefits may vary from state to state.
+CHIP benefits often include dental services for children opens in new window , although benefits may vary from state to state.

 • Ask your dentist for a payment plan.
 If you have a provider who’s been your dentist for a while, but your current dental needs are breaking your budget, ask for a payment plan.